Creating a question bank in a SurveyPak

 - User SurveyPak that provides standard topics where you can add your questions, surveys and survey templates.
 This SurveyPak can be edited.

 The Reference SurveyPak contains a number of demographic questions arranged in books.
 There are three questionnaires: Your Household, Your Employment and About You that use the demographic questions.
-The Templates topic contains the survey templates that are supplied with Snap Desktop.
+The Templates topic contains the survey templates that are supplied with Snap XMP Desktop.

 The Reference SurveyPak can be used to add individual questions, whole sections or one of the questionnaires to a survey.
 However, the questions in the Reference SurveyPak cannot be edited.
 You need to create your own SurveyPak or use the User SurveyPak provided.